software-foundations/learning-quarkus/projects/social/README.md

 # Test environment (h2)

+- The application does not need to be running

+- The test run the application it in background by itself

 - Autocreate tables just reading the entities that are mapped

 - application.properties